-The Premier League is five games in and it’s already shaping up to be one of the most competitive yet but whos favourite for the drop?
+The Premier League well underway and it’s already shaping up to be one of the most competitive yet but who’s favourite for the drop?

 Playing in the Premier League is a fantastic achievement for any club.
 It’s the best league in the world with the best players in the world.
 However, for clubs who are favourites to go down, it’s not always an enjoyable experience as it can be a long season trying to stay up!